 - Must maintain Berkeley College cumulative GPA of 2.5 or higher at the end of each standard academic year - Must maintain continuous, consecutive term enrollment.
 May be considered for eligibility upon readmission after one full semester out.

 Honors Scholarship

-Amount: Up to 50% of or full tuition, administrative fees, and technology fees, based on high school GPA.
+Amount: Up to 50% tuition, administrative fees, and technology fees, based on high school GPA and review of transcript by the Honors Committee.

 Open to: High school students